benwzj/benwzj.github.io/_posts/2023-09-20-Markdown-can-do.md

 layout: post
 title: What Markdown can do
 date: 2023-09-20
-tags: markdown MD
+tags: HTML CSS
-category: HTML
+category: Markdown
 ---

 Markdown was designed for the web, and also easy be read as plaintext.